wessberg/ts-evaluator/README.md

 const result = evaluate({
 	// ...
 	environment: {
 		// The "Node" environment is the default one.
-You can simply omit this key if you are targeting a Node environment
+You can simply omit this key if you are targeting a CommonJS-based Node environment
 		preset: "NODE",
 		extra: {
 			someGlobal: "someValue"